JCotton1123/go-mysql-replay/README.md

 Go MySQL Replay
 ===============

-**This fork of the [original](https://github.com/dveeden/go-mysql-replay) contains a critical fix to support true parallel sessions.**
+**This fork of the [original](https://github.com/dveeden/go-mysql-replay) contains a critical fix to support true parallel sessions and better connection handling.**

 Replays statements from a traffic dump or captures from Performance Schema.